awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-view-all.md

 **To view a channel's endpoints \(console\)**

-1. Access the channel that the endpoint is associated to, as described in [Viewing Channel Details](channels-view.md)\.
+1. Access the channel that the endpoint is associated to, as described in [Viewing channel details](channels-view.md)\.

    AWS Elemental MediaPackage displays all existing endpoints as a table or as individual cards\.